Test Automation & Agile Test Quadrants

 4. Quadrant 4: Technology-facing tests that critique the product

-Using the Agile Testing Quadrants helps you accomplish goals related to supporting the team, critiquing the product, and meeting the business and technological needs.
+Using the Quadrants help you accomplish goals related to supporting the team, critiquing the product, and meet the business and technological needs.

-Following are some details on what each quadrant is made up of, what tools might be used in each, and the purpose of each.
+Following are some details on what each quadrant is made up of, what tools might be used in each, and what is the purpose of each.

 Q1 – Technology-facing tests that support the team

-Q1 is associated with Automated testing and covers tests such as Unit tests, API tests, Web Services testing, and Component Tests.
+Q1 is associated with Automated testing, and covers the tests such as Unit tests, API tests, Web Services testing, and Component Tests.
 The main benefit of this quadrant is that these tests help improve the design without adversely affecting the functionality.
-The main objective is to improve the product’s quality through proper source code management and a seamlessly integrated development environment.
+The main objective is to improve the Quality of the product by means of proper source code management, and a seamlessly integrated development environment.
 A few tools used are TeamCity, Eclipse, xUnit, IntelliJ Idea, etc.

-This is a critical agile testing quadrant as it helps teams get together to identify the pain points.
-If you cannot cope with the activities of this quadrant, managing the other quadrants will prove to be even more difficult.
+This is a very important quadrant as it helps teams get together to identify the pain points.
+In case you cannot cope up with the activities of this quadrant, managing the other quadrants will prove to be even more difficult.

 Q2 – Business-facing tests that support the team

-Q2 is associated with Automated and manual testing and covers tests such as Functional Testing, Story Tests, Prototypes, and Simulations.
-Q2 helps formulate the correct set of questions and thus drives tests correctly aligned with the business.
-Q2 thrives in an iterative environment where skilled testers collaborate with clients and understand the responsibility of delivering a quality product.
-Q2 involves a lot of brainstorming sessions; thus, MindMap may be used as a regular tool along with Visio for flow diagrams.
+Q2 is associated with Automated & Manual testing, and covers tests such as Functional Testing, Story Tests, Prototypes, and Simulations.
+Q2 helps formulate the right set of questions and thus drive tests that are properly aligned with the business.
+Q2 thrives in an iterative environment, where skilled testers collaborate with clients and understand the responsibility of delivering a quality product.
+Q2 involves a lot of brainstorming sessions, and thus MindMap may be used as a regular tool along with Visio for flow diagrams.

-Behavior-driven development tools and frameworks such as Cucumber and easyB, and UI testing tools/libraries/frameworks such as Selenium, QTP, Robot Framework, etc., also serve as good tools of use.
+Behavior-driven development tools and frameworks as Cucumber, and easyB, and UI testing tools/libraries/frameworks such as Selenium, QTP, Robot Framework, etc. also serve as good tools of use.

 Q3 – Business-facing tests that critique the product

-Q3 is associated with Manual testing and covers tests such as Exploratory Testing, Scenario-based Testing, Usability Testing, User Acceptance Testing, and Alpha/Beta testing.
-Q3 is about evaluating the Product and its use using demos, feedback, checking the actual user experience, etc. Q3 involves critical thinking and in-depth observation of multiple scenarios (usability, API, Web).
+Q3 is associated with Manual testing, and covers tests such as Exploratory Testing, Scenario-based Testing, Usability Testing, User Acceptance Testing, and Alpha/Beta testing.
+Q3 is about evaluating the Product and its use by means of demos, feedback, checking the actual user experience, etc. Q3 involves critical thinking and in depth observation of multiple scenarios (usability, API, Web), etc.

-While Q3 may use some of the tools used in Q2, it involves more intuition, critical thinking, and interaction with customers.
+While Q3 may use some of the tools used in Q2, it involves a lot more intuition and critical thinking along with interaction with customers.
 In addition, it also requires the use of Simulators and Emulators.

 Q4 – Technology-facing tests that critique the product

-Q4 is associated with Automated Tools and covers tests such as Performance and Load Testing, Security Testing, and ‘*ility’ testing – Stability, Reliability, Scalability, Maintainability, Compatibility, etc. Q4 tests are performed based on priorities – they may begin early in the SDLC phase or be introduced later.
+Q4 is associated with Automated Tools, and covers tests such as Performance & Load Testing, Security Testing, and ‘*ility’ testing – Stability, Reliability, Scalability, Maintainability, Compatibility, etc. Q4 tests are performed based on priorities – they may begin early in the SDLC phase, or be introduced later on.
 Some common examples of tools used in Q4 are jConsole, jProfiler, Loadrunner, jMeter, jUnitPerf, etc.

 Conclusion

-The common ingredient in all four agile testing quadrants is the need for a team working together towards achieving the best product quality and optimum customer satisfaction.
+The common ingredient in all the 4 quadrants is the need of a team working together towards a common goal of achieving the best product quality and optimum customer satisfaction.

-If you are a large organization trying to implement an automation strategy and want to know more about the different types of testing recommended in agile test quadrants, contact Cigniti’s team of test automation experts.
-Our tool-agnostic test automation framework comprises a vast library of keywords that help you build your tests quickly and efficiently and integrate with leading commercial and open-source tools.
+If you are a large organization trying to implement an automation strategy, contact Cigniti’s team of test automation experts.
+Our tool agnostic test automation framework consists of a huge library of keywords that help you build your tests quickly and efficiently, and seamlessly integrate with leading commercial and open source tools.

 Mobile testing in agile environment